PeterAlspach/Ecuador/DataManagement/DataManagementUsingSpreadsheets.md

 * Use Excel's [data validation](https://www.google.co.nz/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CBsQFjAAahUKEwib4OiOts3IAhWlrKYKHQj5CRk&url=https%3A%2F%2Fsupport.office.com%2Fen-us%2Farticle%2FApply-data-validation-to-cells-c743a24a-bc48-41f1-bd92-95b6aeeb73c9&usg=AFQjCNG5Ms2uOq7IVPuVgBtaDsv17tysLA&sig2=n9fdPizIEyRS7sSxuUahCg), as in the Data Sheet screen-shot with the drop-down menu for treeSize.
 Note, this can be configured to issue a warning rather than trigger an error if numbers are outside the expected range.
 * Use simple checks of minima and maxima, either as a couple of rows along the top (which can be removed once all data collection is complete) or as a pivot table.
+* Conditional formatting can be helpful.
+* Use filtering to check for errors in entry, but be aware the Excel will not identify difference in case and leading/trailing spaces (e.g., 'Good', 'good' and 'good ' will all appear the same).
 * Be aware that Excel may automatically apply irreversible formatting to your data.
 According to Microsoft support:
     + If a number contains a slash mark (/) or hyphen (-), it may be converted to a date format
     + If a number contains a colon (:), or is followed by a space and the letter A or P, it may be converted to a time format